 “Let it Go” – An Anthem of Rebellion

-A quick internet search of the lyrics to the “Let it Go” (the theme song of the movie that most people have heard) brought up a song that on the first impression looks like the same depraved, vague, heathen garbage I used to write before I got saved.
+A quick internet search of the lyrics to the “Let it Go” (the theme song of the movie that most people have probably heard) brought up a song that on the first impression looks like the same depraved, vague, heathen garbage I used to write before I got saved.

 The lyrics to (and even the title of) “Let it Go” reveal the evil nature of this movie.
 Ask yourself please, is this good, Christian music?
 Does this glorify Christ?
 Does it harmonize with the teachings of the Bible?
 Or is it antichrist?

 “Let it go” is said 12 times in the song.
-You will see that “let it go” isn’t referring to something good like perhaps forgiving others or denying something your sinful flesh wants.
+You will quickly see that “let it go” isn’t referring to something good like perhaps forgiving others or denying something your sinful flesh wants.
 This title sets the tone for the rest of the song – letting yourself go is about casting off your emotional and moral restraints and just letting your flesh take over and do whatever you feel like doing; letting your heart control you (which is a very foolish and dangerous thing to do according to the Word of God).
 This is the OPPOSITE of what Christ wants us as believers to do – we are to walk the narrow path.
 We are told if we are believers, we have crucified the flesh, with the affections thereof – not let it run off with us.
 We are to kill it!
 But the world says, no no no – let it go.
 Spare the flesh and let it have full reign!
 It’s about turning your back on being good; not doing good!
 Let go of morality and rules and just live it up.
 Just listen to the rest of the song and you’ll see that’s what’s being glorified.
 She doesn’t talk about something like forgiving herself for a mistake she’s made.
 No mistake is ever referenced.

 “It’s time to see what I can do